TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/visual-basic/index.md/index.md

 ## How to Implement the Solution

-At any rate, let’s dive right into Hello World in Visual Basic .NET:
+At any rate, let's dive right into Hello World in Visual Basic .NET:

 ```vb
 Public Module HelloWorld